aslamahmed07/Google-Data-Analytics-Capstone-Project/Case_study_1.md

 Considering the size of the data , Rstuio is used for Combining the 12 Files in to a single sheet
 ###### Steps:
 - Uploaded the 12 Excel files to RStudio to Combine them in to Single Sheet
+- Used "readxl" function to upload the data into R and named the dataset as "cb1,cb2,cb3,cb3,cb4,cb5,cb6,cb7,cb8,cb9,cb10,cb11,cb12"
 ``` sql
 library(readxl)
 cb1 <- read_excel("E:/GDAC_Capestone_Project/Case_study-Cyclistic Bike Share/Data Set/1-202101-divvy-tripdata.xlsx")